A Comprehensive Introduction to Evaluating Regression Models

 • Sometimes the large errors coming from the outliers end up being treated as the same as low errors.

-• MAE follows a scale-dependent accuracy measure where it uses the same scale as the data being measured.
+• MAE follows a scale-dependent accuracy measure using the same scale as the data being measured.
 Hence it cannot be used to compare series’ using different measures.

 • One of the main disadvantages of MAE is that it is not differentiable at zero.
 Many optimization algorithms tend to use differentiation to find the optimum value for parameters in the evaluation metric.